jarden-digital/react-native-pincode/README.md

 ```

 One can also use a provided function to delete a PIN code previously set in the Keychain.
+The `service name` parameter is optional.
+If provided, it should match the `pinCodeKeychainName` property.

 ```
 import {deleteUserPinCode} from '@haskkor/react-native-pincode'